aconstlink/natus/nsl/README.md

 float_t uint_t int_t vec1_t vec2_t vec3_t vec4_t mat2_t mat3_t mat4_t tex1d_t tex2d_t
 ```

+## Vector Order and Coordinate System
+nsl and the whole natus engine uses column vectors.
+So multiplication is done like in mathematics.
+The z direction of the coordinate system in positive into the screen.
+So positive z is away from the observer.

 ## The Config

 A configuration is supposed to hold properties, variables and shaders.
 A combination of the aforementioned is just like a config.
 So a configuration used like this: